Oregon Home Repair Grants 2026: County, Senior, USDA Help

 Usually, no. You cannot double-dip for the same repair, e.g., getting two grants for the same roof.
 However, you can use a USDA grant for your roof and a county grant for your plumbing.

-For more help, find House repair grants that match your situation.
+For more help, find house repair grants that match your situation.